Scarygami/mirror-api/README.md

 At the moment the only functionality of the web app hosted at `https://yourapp.appspot.com/` is to send text and image cards to the Glass emulator available at `https://yourapp.appspot.com/glass/` but I'm planning to add more functionality to it.
+Using the login on the web app also sets up the necessary contacts and subscriptions for the demo services and stores credentials for offline access of the services.

 You can also use the API Explorer at `https://yourapp.appspot.com/_ah/api/explorer` to directly send requests to the API.